Looking for a quick, high-quality solution for your small volume (200 PCS )plastic needs?

 Low Volume Injection Molding : What Is It?

-Low volume injection molding is a flexible alternative to traditional, high volume injection molding.
+Low volume injection molding is a flexible and recognizable alternative to traditional, high volume injection molding.
 It is ideal for short runs of highly customized parts, or for prototyping new designs.

 Depending on the manufacturing method, low-volume injection molded products can be production-quality parts in smaller quantities, usually less than 1,000 unique pieces.